 Study the GenTests() methods in the build_and_test, build_and_upload, and download_and_test recipes.
 These should give an idea of the form of the tests, and the situations where new tests are needed in order to provide 100% code coverage.
 See for example:

 As of this writing, it is unfortunately not possible to send try jobs of the GPU recipe for actual execution on the GPU try servers.
 This means that significant changes to the recipe must be handed very carefully.
 Always file a bug about changes to the GPU recipe, and point the BUG= line to it in associated CLs.
 Doing so will yield a clear timeline of all commits and reverts associated with a change to the recipe.
 Be prepared to use drover or "git revert" to roll back changes to the recipe which introduce breakage on the bots.
 Always provide at least a brief description of the reason for the revert in the CL, and provide more detail in the bug report, including excerpts of logs.
-(The links to logs expire after a not very long time.)
+(The links to logs expire after only a short time.)
 Do not let bots stay red for an extended period of time while issues with the recipe are being fixed.

 It's straightforward to add new steps to the recipe.
 Follow the patterns in tools/build/scripts/slave/recipe_modules/gpu/api.py for either a new build step or a new test step.